-Pace

-Overall rate of task completion

-Ideal Candidate: Very active and results-driven with the ability to juggle the demands of several tasks at once.

-Assertiveness

-Expression of opinions and need for control

-UNASSUMING

-Diplomatic

-Low need to control

-FORCEFUL >

-Competitive

-Achievement-oriented

-Ideal Candidate: Little need to have influence over others and, instead, is content to follow direction in an amicable environment.
+OC Pace Overall rate of task STEADY URGENT Patient completion Driven Good with routine Fast-paced Ideal Candidate: Very active and results-driven with the ability to juggle the demands of several tasks at once.
+Oliver: Fits the Performance Model.
+OC Assertiveness Expression of opinions UNASSUMING FORCEFUL Diplomatic and need for control Competitive Low need to control Achievement-oriented Ideal Candidate: Little need to have influence over others and, instead, is content to follow direction in an amicable environment.
 Oliver: May wish to assert a stronger presence than is typical for success in this position.

-Sociability

-Desire for interaction with others

-RESERVED

-Introverted

-Keeps to oneself

-OUTGOING Extraverted People-oriented

-Ideal Candidate: Generally outgoing and capable of working effectively in a team environment.
+Sociability OC Desire for interaction RESERVED OUTGOING with others Introverted Extraverted Keeps to oneself People-oriented Ideal Candidate: Generally outgoing and capable of working effectively in a team environment.
 Oliver: Probably prefers a little less interaction with others than is typically required for success in this position.

-Conformity

-Attitude on policies and supervision

-STRONG-WILLED

-Individualistic thinking

-Willingness to question

-COMPLIANT

-Conventional

-Works within the rules

-Ideal Candidate: Effective without direct management, yet welcomes some structure and supervision as needed.
+Conformity OC STRONG-WILLED Attitude on policies and COMPLIANT Individualistic thinking supervision Conventional Willingness to question Works within the rules Ideal Candidate: Effective without direct management, yet welcomes some structure and supervision as needed.
+Oliver: Fits the Performance Model.